-- To get the perfect result, the ideal way to cook a petite sirloin steak recipe is to marinate it overnight and cook it to medium-rare.
+- The ideal way to cook a petite sirloin steak is to marinate it overnight and cook it to medium-rare.

 - Petite sirloins need to be seared to retain their tenderness and flavor.

 Marinate Petite Sirloin Steak

 Petite sirloin steaks can be slightly tougher than other cuts of top sirloin steaks, and a good marination process helps it to tenderize – primarily if you use the right ingredients.

 A dash of acidity, like lemon juice or vinegar, will work into your amazing petite or top sirloin, helping it get tender even before cooking.

-The other reason marination is so essential is because the meat absorbs the seasoning flavors of salt and pepper, resulting in more delicious tasting meat even in the middle.
+The other reason marination is so essential to this top sirloin steak is that the meat absorbs the seasoning flavors of salt and pepper, resulting in more delicious-tasting meat even in the middle.

 The seasonings, such as salt and pepper, work their way into the flesh and combine with the meat juices alongside fresh garlic and chili powder.
 That leads to a genuinely flavorsome steak in every bite!

 Remember to discard the remaining marinade before you cook your petite sirloin.
 If you season your steak well and leave it long enough to marinate, you don’t need to use the leftover liquid.